 - [On, Off] - The Off option enables you to deliver disabled stores, giving users the choice of whether or not they access them.
 When the store status is not specified, the default setting is On.

-- storedescription - An optional description of the store, such as
+- storedescription - Description of the store, such as

 HR App Store.